fortify-presales/insecure-maven-nexus-project/README.md

 Security note

 This repository intentionally contains unsafe code patterns under `com.microfocus.internal.insecure` and a demo `InsecureTrustAllSsl` in `sample-app`.
 These are provided only to test SAST tooling (Fortify, Sonar, etc.).
 Do NOT use insecure examples in production or enable them against production systems.

-If you want, I can add CI steps to run the SAST scan and publish the report automatically.